IBM/SalesEnablement-COS-L3/docs/Part 5/01 Introduction.md

-To be written

-Activity Tracker

-Reference "selecting your IBM cloud activity tracker offering" in docs: https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-about#select_offering to pick the right offering
+The next step is to create an **Activity Tracker** instance.
+In the Regulated Archive scenario, IBM Cloud Activity Tracker is used to investigate abnormal activity and critical actions, and comply with regulatory audit requirements.
+Learn more about **Activity Tracker** <a href="https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-getting-started" target="_blank">here</a>.

-The events comply with the Cloud Auditing Data Federation (CADF) standard
+By default, COS bucket management events are collected automatically, but collection of data events is optional.
+Each bucket must be configured to enable collection of data events.
+In this demonstration script, **Activity Tracker** is enabled to collect all COS related activity.
+The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.

-Activity Tracker Event Routing can only route events that are generated in supported regions.
-Other regions, where Activity Tracker Event Routing is not available, continue to manage events by using Activity Tracker Event Routing hosted event search.